emacselements/nov-highlights/README.md

 `nov-highlights` is an Emacs package that adds powerful highlighting and annotation features to Nov Mode (the EPUB reader for Emacs).
 With this package, you can:

-- Highlight text in green, orange, purple, blue underline, or red strikeout
+- Highlight text in green, orange, purple, pink, blue underline, or red strikeout
 - Add annotations to highlighted text (creates a yellow highlight with a note)
 - Export all highlights and annotations to Org mode or Markdown files
 - Persistently store highlights and annotations across sessions